 I always prefer to drink the smoothie right away.
 But if I end up making a large batch, I store the extra smoothie in the fridge in a glass sealed jar for up to 24 hours.

 Is the smoothie going to separate?
 The answer is yes.
-All you need to do is take the jar out of the fridge, give it a shake, and enjoy!
+All you need to do is to take the jar out of the fridge, give it a shake, and enjoy!

 Blueberry Broccoli Smoothie